greatexpectationslabs/ge_releaser/README.md

 ### Prework
 - Install and setup the tool
   - Install the tool using the above instructions.
   - Create a [personal access GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), unless you already have one.
+Create a "classic" token, currently "Fine-grained tokens" are not supported.
+Give it `repo` permissions.
   - Authorize it for use with [SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on), unless this has already been done previously.
   - Save that token with `export GITHUB_TOKEN=...`.